 Are community engagement plans magically whipped up by the communications advisers at your council, or do you have to come up with them yourself?
 Even if they are mainly done for you, subject matter experts can definitely add value to them.

 While there is no one structure that’s ideal for every situation, here are the matters to be considered when developing or contributing to an engagement plan.
-(If you prefer to listen rather than read, please click on the video above.)
+(If you prefer to listen rather than read, please click on the video below.)